NCEAS/metacat/README.md

   includes `localhost` or `127.0.0.1` by adding mock properties (Issue-1625).
 - Resolved MetacatAdmin related tests breaking due to new solr property (PR-1643).
 - Resolved `sphinx` auto build docs from breaking due to conflicting indentation (PR-1661)
+- Resolved issue where cancelling a configuration item unintentionally saved properties and added default values from memory (PR-1654)

 ### Release Notes for 2.19.0